 The replacement of a weak road bridge which crosses the Barking to Gospel Oak Overground railway line has finally been completed at Palmerston Road, Walthamstow, East London.
-The total cost of replacement was £2.9 million and was funded by LOBEG (London Bridge Engineering Group) with Waltham Forest Council as the Client.
+The total cost of replacement; £2.9 million and funded by LOBEG (London Bridge Engineering Group) with Waltham Forest Council as the Client.

-Network Rail was the Technical Approval Authority as they will maintain the structure and VolkerFitzpatrick Ltd part of the Volkervessels Group was the Main Contractor.
+Network Rail was the Technical Approval Authority as they will maintain the structure.
+VolkerFitzpatrick Ltd part of the Volkervessels Group was the Main Contractor.

 Weight and Width Restrictions

-Stringent weight and width restrictions were imposed in 2012 to prevent further deterioration, resulting in diversions to the W11 and W15 buses and HGVs servicing Walthamstow Market.
+Stringent weight and width restrictions imposed in 2012 to prevent further deterioration.
+Resulting in diversions to the W11 and W15 buses and HGVs servicing Walthamstow Market.

 Shay Murtagh Precast manufactured the prestressed bridge beams, parapets and cill beams.
-We carried out the detailed design in cooperation with Cass Hayward for these elements as well as the detailed design of the in-situ portion of the deck and also produced the bearing schedule for the elastomeric bearings.
+We carried out the detailed design in cooperation with Cass Hayward for these elements as well as the detailed design of the in-situ portion of the deck.
+Also produced the bearing schedule for the elastomeric bearings.

 Palmerston Road Bridge is 14.095m wide and spans 12.22m between the centres of the bearings.
-The bridge is set at a high skew, namely 49 degrees, and carries a large number of services including a 480mm diameter surface water pipe.
+The bridge set at a high skew, namely 49 degrees.
+Carries a large number of services including a 480mm diameter surface water pipe.

 A Trial Assembly

-We extend our thanks to Gordon O’Regan (Snr Project Manager) who oversaw the project and Brian Moore (Snr Site Agent) who was responsible for delivering the works plus all the Volker Fitzpatrick team as this was a complex build with very strict short possessions, and its successful completion was a credit to all involved.
+We extend our thanks to Gordon O’Regan (Snr Project Manager) who oversaw the project and Brian Moore (Snr Site Agent) who was responsible for delivering the works.
+Plus all the Volker Fitzpatrick team as this was a complex build with very strict short possessions.
+Its successful completion was a credit to all involved.
 We also thank Dave Cousins and the Cass Hayward team as the effective cooperation on design efforts was essential to the timely completion of the bridge.